 Roasted chicken and vegetables

-Take some time on a Sunday afternoon to roast a whole chicken and you'll be left with plenty of chicken for easy lunch-making throughout the week.
-You'll love Jennifer Fontaine's herb-crusted roasted chicken recipe.
-Refrigerate the roasted chicken until you're ready to add it to a yummy take-to-school lunch, like chicken with vegetables, chicken and pasta or kid-approved chicken wraps.
+Take some time on a Sunday afternoon to roast a whole chicken and you’ll be left with plenty of chicken for easy lunch-making throughout the week.
+Refrigerate the roasted chicken until you’re ready to add it to a yummy take-to-school lunch, like chicken with vegetables, chicken and pasta or kid-approved chicken wraps.

 Rotisserie chicken and pecan salad

-Paul Sidoriak shared a simple, yet mouthwatering, chicken salad recipe on his blog Grilling Montana.
-Pick up a rotisserie chicken from the grocery store — or use leftover roasted chicken from above — to create this salad that kids will love by itself, on a sandwich or with a side of roasted asparagus.
+Pick up a rotisserie chicken from the grocery store — or use leftover roasted chicken from above — to create this salad that kids will love by itself, on a sandwich or with a side of veggies.

 Slow cooker chicken tacos

 Tacos for lunch?
-Kids will love 'em!
-When boneless, skinless chicken thighs cook all night long with green chilies, salsa and seasonings, the result is tender, mouth-watering chicken that's perfect for taco filling.
-In the morning, build the taco and put it in a GladWare To Go lunch container.
-At lunchtime, your child can pour salsa or taco sauce right from the To Go cup!
+Kids will love ’em!
+When boneless, skinless chicken cooks all night long with green chilies, salsa and seasonings, the result is tender, mouth-watering chicken that’s perfect for taco filling.
+In the morning, just build the taco and pack it up.

 Chicken, broccoli and almond frittata